IryDev/Portfolio/README.md

 # Personal Portfolio

-### You don't have to scroll just touch the navbar links and let yourself be guided in my CV
+### You don't have to scroll just touch the navbar links and let yourself be guided in my portfolio

 ## Languages and Tools used